Jersey FA Link Asset Services Centre of Excellence

-"In recent years we have developed a clear coaching and playing philosophy which is being cascaded through all the age groups.
+"We've developed a clear coaching and playing philosophy which is being cascaded through all the age groups.
 How our teams perform on and off the pitch is the strongest demonstration of our vision and objectives.
-The aim of for all our teams to demonstrate consistent behaviours and performances based on our playing and coaching philosophy.
+The aim is for all our teams to demonstrate consistent behaviours and performances based on our playing and coaching philosophy."

 - To provide a high-quality coaching opportunities for boys with identified talent and potential